sea-cpu/AWS-SAA-C02-Course/06-S3/notes.md

 ### Object Encryption

-Buckets aren't encrypted, **objects are**.
+Buckets cannot be encrypted, **objects are**(objects which are inside buckets).
 Each object can use a different encryption method.
 Both of the two types use encryption in transit for S3.

 S3 object encryption is focused on encryption at rest.
 Encryption in